Chris-Struckman17/3308-Project/README.md

 How to load the webpage:
--Start a python server on whatever
+-Start a python server ("python -m SimpleHTTPServer") -load "testpagebootstrap.html" in your browser of choice (ex: localhost:8000/website/testpage2.html)